formkit/docs-content/essentials/installation.md

 ```

 That's it!
 You will now have FormKit registered in your project using the default config that it ships with out of the box.
-If you would like to supply your own configuration the create a `formkit.config` file adjacent to your `nuxt.config` file.
+If you would like to supply your own configuration, create a `formkit.config` file adjacent to your `nuxt.config` file.

 Like the `nuxt.config` file itself `.ts`, `.mjs`, and `.js` are all valid file extensions depending on your project's needs.

 ```sh